Michel Preud'homme: Club Brugge

 After Juan Carlos Garrido was fired, Preud'homme was appointed head coach of Club Brugge on 19 September 2013.
 Six days later, he made his debut in a 1–0 win against Oudenaarde.
 At the end of the season, Preud'homme signed a new contract to remain as Club Brugge manager until 2019.

 On 11 February 2015, Preud'homme reached his third Belgian Cup Final, after eliminating rivals Cercle Brugge 8–3 on aggregate.
 On 22 March 2015, he won that final against rivals Anderlecht.
 It was the first trophy for Club Brugge in eight years.
 At the end of the season, he was voted Belgian Professional Manager of the Year for the second time.

 Preud'homme started the new season losing the 2015 Belgian Super Cup to Gent.
 In the Belgian Cup, Brugge won 0–2 in the quarter-final against Westerlo.
 On 3 February 2016, they eliminated Gent on the away goals rule to reach the Cup Final for the second year in a row.
 Brugge lost the match 2–1 to Standard Liège.

 On 15 May 2016, after finishing first in the regular season, Preud'homme won the Jupiler Pro League with Club Brugge in a 4–0 win over Anderlecht.
 It took the club 11 years since their last victory in the Belgian competition.
 On 23 May, he was voted Manager of the Year for the third time, the second consecutive.

 Return to Standard Liège

 On 23 May 2018, Preud'homme signed with Standard Liège.
+Two years after returning to Standard, Preud'homme announced on June 8, 2020, that he was stepping down as coach and sporting director.
+He did, however, continue as vice-chairman of Standard.
+Just under a year later, he stepped down from this position as well.

+Contact with RBFA

+For years, Preud'homme—just like his former teammate Eric Gerets—was mentioned as a potential national team coach, but neither of them would ever end up taking the job.
+In 2023, the Belgian Football Association approached Preud'homme to become national team coach or technical director.
+He declined both jobs and stated that he preferred not to return to the football world because it demanded too much of him mentally and physically to be able to perform at 100 percent.